CLOSE SEARCH

 The crucial point is this: the system requires reasonable, evidence-based estimates not perfect certainty.
 Knowing when you have enough information to proceed and how to protect assets in the meantime can make a significant difference to preserving estate value.

-A common question in urgent situations is whether probate can be fast-tracked and/or whether there is some sort of emergency application or interim application possible.
+A common question in urgent situations is whether probate can be fast-tracked.

 There is no guaranteed expedited process, but the Probate Registry does have discretion to prioritise applications where there is clear urgency.